telicent-oss/merge-vex-action/README.md

 - Remote statements from a `.vex/` directory in one/more remote repositories configured via the optional `remote-vex` input, see [Remote VEX Statements](#remote-vex-statements)

-All discovered OpenVEX statements are merged toegether using the [`vexctl`][vexctl] tool to create a single VEX statements file for the scan, this will be attached to the build as an artifact named `<name>-merged-vex-statements` so it can be reviewed if needed.
+All discovered OpenVEX statements are merged together using the [`vexctl`][vexctl] tool to create a single VEX statements file for the scan, this will be attached to the build as an artifact named `<name>-merged-vex-statements` so it can be reviewed if needed.